 Severe weather happens every day.
 Whether it’s a thunderstorm with wicked lightning, a tornado touching down, flooded streets or more, Farm Bureau Financial Services has you covered.
-Knowing the correct information about severe weather and natural disasters can be the difference between keeping your family safe...and suffering the consequences.
-Remember these myths as the seasons change to keep you and your loved ones safe.
+Knowing how to separate fact from fiction when it comes to severe weather and natural disasters can go a long way toward keeping you safe.

 Myth: If you’re driving during a tornado, interstate overpasses are safe shelters.